 - 1 The radio senses the Man Down condition and Pre-Alert Timer is initiated. - 2 Man Down condition continues for the time duration defined in the Pre-Alert Timer field.
-At the end of this time, the radio alerts the user on the Man Down status with an audible alert tone and Man-Down text on the screen.Man Down condition continues for the time duration defined in the Pre-Alert Timer field.
-At the end of this time, the radio alerts the user on the Man Down status with an audible alert tone and text on the screen.
+At the end of this time, the radio alerts the user on the Man Down status with an audible alert tone and Man-Down text on the screen.
 The Post-Alert Timer also initiates at this point.